HL7/livd/input/pagecontent/general-definitions.md

      <li> <b><i>Vendor Reference ID</i></b> is an additional vendor identifier, such as an identifier that can be used to locate the associated assay insert published by the vendor.</li>
 </ul>

-Additionally, various details on the Observation Definition that can aid in the mapping from the IVD Test's Vendor Analyte Code to a LOINC are included as optional attributes, even though not referenced in the original [IICC white paper](http://ivdconnectivity.org/wp-content/uploads/delightful-downloads/2017/06/IICC_LIVD_Digital_Format_2017_06_01_R2.pdf).
+Additionally, various details on the Observation Definition that can aid in the mapping from the IVD Test Performed's Vendor Analyte Code to a LOINC are included as optional attributes, even though not referenced in the original [IICC white paper](http://ivdconnectivity.org/wp-content/uploads/delightful-downloads/2017/06/IICC_LIVD_Digital_Format_2017_06_01_R2.pdf).

-<h3> IVD Test - LOINC Mapping </h3>
+<h3> IVD Test Performed - LOINC Mapping </h3>

-The potential mappings of the IVD Test's Vendor Analyte Code to LOINC code are captured in the [LIVD Test Concept Map](StructureDefinition-conceptmap-testcode-uv-livd.html) profile.
-For each IVD Test' Vendor Analyte Code and a suggested LOINC code, the following attributes are captured.
+The potential mappings of the IVD Test Performed's Vendor Analyte Code to LOINC code are captured in the [LIVD Test Concept Map](StructureDefinition-conceptmap-testcode-uv-livd.html) profile.
+For each IVD Test Performed's Vendor Analyte Code and a suggested LOINC code, the following attributes are captured.

 <ul>
      <li> <b><i>Vendor Specimen Description</i></b> is human-readable text that provides information about the specimen used for the test, such as “Serum or Plasma.”
-The field is used to document the vendor description of the specimen used for the IVD test.</li>
+The field is used to document the vendor description of the specimen used for the IVD Test Performed.</li>
      <li> <b><i>Vendor Result Description</i></b> is human-readable text that provides information about the result that is produced.
          <ul>
              <li> For non-numeric results, this field should describe the result by including one of the following: